Macrobyte/Minecraft-Skin-Tool/README.md

 Skin Previewer Tool (Beta)

-This tool allows you to preview Minecraft skins and is currently in its Early Access Beta phase.
+This tool allows you to preview Minecraft skins and is currently in Early Access.
 Your feedback is greatly appreciated for improvements and potential new features!

 Features: